SamuelAlmanza/note_taking_app/README.md

-# Note Taking App
+# Note Taking CRUD App
-## Note taking CRUD app made with Python, SQL, and Tkinter
+## Created, Read, Update, Delete app made with Python, SQL, and Tkinter

 To start the app:
 1. Install from requirements.txt